hyoo14/hyoo14.github.io/study.md

 ---
-layout: studies
+layout: study
-title: Studies
+title: Study
-slug: /studies
+slug: /study
 ---

 This is an example of a "Studies" page, displaying a list of posts.